Hockey Royalty: The NHL's Greatest Families

-On this date, Feb.
+On Feb.
 6, 1990, Brett Hull scored his 50th goal of the season, to become part of the first father-son combo to each score 50 goals in an NHL season.

 In honour of that accomplishment, we thought we pull this nugget out of The Hockey Writers’ vault.
 Originally put together by former THW contributor Bill Schoeninger and published on Feb.
 9, 2015.